Basic Program Suggestions

 Of course, supplements are just that, not a replacement for a sound diet.
 They certainly do help fill in nutritional holes and make up for unique metabolic needs.
 This page describes a program for an average person.
 However, YOU are not average and may find from experience and testing that you need more or less.
 If you have a special health concern, please consult a nutrition-oriented physician.
 Information and statements on this page have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, mitigate or prevent any disease.
 Laying a firm foundation with high quality fundamental supplements ultimately means that fewer supplements will be needed to work on specific complaints.

 I promise you that I don’t own stock in a single company mentioned here!
-I may link to HealthWorks Mart to show you what the product looks like but, I don’t work for them either.
-However, I do trust that store because the owner stocks the products I like (and he is my son so I like to think he learned to put the customer first).
+I may link to sponsors to show you what the product looks like but, I don’t work for them either.

-- Multi-Vitamin/Mineral – A necessary bit of nutritional insurance to fill in the nutrient gaps in our food.
+- Multi-Vitamin/Mineral – This is a necessary bit of nutritional insurance to fill in the nutrient gaps in our diet…agricultural practices have depleted nutrients even in a great diet.
 There are a lot of good choices in a health food store.
 Some key attributes to look for:

 - Absorbable forms of minerals such as chelates.
 Some highly advertised brands have cheap rock-like forms.